A Neural Network Approach for Stochastic Optimal Control: Introduction

-A first requirement for mitigating the CoD in SOC problems is to alleviate the need for a spatial discretization.
-This can be achieved by using a nonlinear version of the Feynman-Kac lemma and replacing the HJB equation by a system of Forward-Backward Stochastic Differential Equations (FBSDEs); see, for example, \cite{Cheridito_Touzi_2007,Pardoux_Tang_1999,yong_zhou-1999}.
+A first requirement for mitigating the CoD in SOC problems is to alleviate the need for spatial discretization.
+This can be achieved by using a nonlinear version of the Feynman-Kac lemma and replacing the HJB equation with a system of Forward-Backward Stochastic Differential Equations (FBSDEs); see, for example, \cite{Cheridito_Touzi_2007,Pardoux_Tang_1999,yong_zhou-1999}.
 Discretizing the FBSDE system using the classical Euler Maruyama scheme \cite{Kloeden-1992} yields mesh-free numerical schemes that have gained importance for SOC problems and non-linear second-order PDEs; see, for example, \cite{Bender,Exarchos-2019,Exarchos-2018,Panos-2020,Ma-Yong} and references therein.

-A second requirement for mitigating the CoD is to parameterize the value function effectively in high-dimensions.
-Due to their universal approximation property and many advances in deep learning, the use of neural networks (NNs) as function approximators has been gathering significant attention recently.
-The idea of combining the BSDE approach with NNs has been pioneered by the seminal works \cite{Han-2017,Han_BSDE} that use neural networks to solve high-dimensional semi-linear parabolic PDEs and include an example for HJB equations as a special case.
-Around the same time, ~\cite{raissi2018forward} achieves similarly promising results for neural-network based solution of the HJB equation.
+A second requirement for mitigating the CoD is to parameterize the value function effectively in high dimensions.
+Due to their universal approximation property and many advances in deep learning, the use of neural networks (NNs) as function approximators has recently gathered significant attention.
+The idea of combining the BSDE approach with NNs has been pioneered by the seminal works \cite{Han-2017,Han_BSDE} that use neural networks to solve a wider class of high-dimensional semi-linear parabolic PDEs and include a stochastic optimal control example as a special case.
+Around the same time, ~\cite{raissi2018forward} achieves similarly promising results for neural-network-based solution of the HJB equation.
 These works developed learning algorithms for approximating the value function or its gradient using the FBSDE system.
 Their success has sparked several extensions that improve the NN architectures and consider other types of PDEs; see, for example, \cite{Pham-2020,Peng-2020,pereira20a}.